azophy/hekernews/README.md

 HekerNews
 =========

-HackerNews clone for personal exercise
+HackerNews clone for personal exercise in high performance backend service

 based on:
 - go